for Windows 9x/Me/NT/2000/XP x86,x64/2003 x86,x64/Vista x86,x64. Latest version: 3.2.3 build 21. May 29, 2008.

 A typical reply from the transmitter to the PC: *000114.573 <cr> <lf>

-It is meant:
+It is assumed that:

-data bits, flow control etc) in ASDL.
+data bits, flow control, etc.) in the logger.

 Solution:

-description above shows, that a data flow contains non-printable characters
+description above shows that a data flow contains non-printable characters

-Pic.1.
+Fig.1.
 Pressure data logger.

 Serial data view setup

-Click the "OK" button and try to receive data from
+Now, click the "OK" button and try to receive data from

 configure additional modules.
 First, please, select the "ASCII data parser

-and query" plugin
+and query" plug-in

-will create Microsoft Excel files.
+(fig.2b, pos.
+4) will create Microsoft Excel files.

 Now, please, open the ASCII query configuration window

-Pic.3.
+Fig.3.
 Pressure data logger.
-Data queries.
+Data query.

-over a request in the list.
+over the request in the list.

-Pic.4.
+Fig.4.
 Pressure data logger.
-A data query
+Data query

 parameters.